Transport yourself into the future with Osaka Kansai World Expo 2025. Find transformative technology and tens of millions of visitors.

-What is a World Expo?
+What exactly is a World Expo?

+Held every five years, World Expos are global events where hundreds of countries flock to one place to display their current innovations and achievements — think the elevator (1853), telephone (1876), and moving sidewalk (1970).
 They have broad, universal themes connected with the experiences of humankind.
 Themes of the past have included transport, peace, the space age, nature, and the environment.

-Expo 2025’s theme is “Designing Future Society for Our Lives” and will focus on new technology that can impact our lives.
-This is the third time that Osaka will hold a World Expo.
+Osaka Expo 2025’s theme is “Designing Future Society for Our Lives” and focuses on new technology that can impact our lives.
+This is the third time that Osaka is holding a World Expo.
+Remember the humanoid robot ASIMO (now retired)?
+It was shown off at Expo 2005 held in Japan.

 What to expect at Expo 2025

 The Expo site will be massive and feature 150 countries exhibiting various innovations and cutting-edge technology.
 There will even be flying cars — we aren’t kidding.
+Visitors are encouraged to not only observe exhibits, but also actively participate in shaping solutions to global challenges.

 Will there really be flying cars?